nooruldeenanoori35508-boop/-Breaking_Stress_of_Carbon_Fibers_Measured_in_GPa/README.md

 # -Breaking_Stress_of_Carbon_Fibers_Measured_in_GPa
 The breaking stress (tensile strength) of carbon fibers typically ranges from 3.5 GPa to 7.0 GPa, depending on the precursor and manufacturing process.
+Engineering applications utilize various fiber grades characterized by their distinct tensile strength, modulus, and transverse properties.
+In engineering and quality control, breaking stress data is typically evaluated statistically (e.g., using the Weibull Distribution) due to microscopic manufacturing flaws.